dhisana-ai/gtm-ai-tools/docs/utils_usage.md

 navigated.
 The previous `--next_page_selector` and `--max_next_pages` options still work as a fallback.

+You can also pass a CSV file with a `website_url` column using the `--csv` option.
+Each website in the file is processed and the aggregated results are written to the path given with `--output_csv`.

 If `--output_csv` is not supplied, the utility now prints the CSV data to standard output instead of JSON.